step-security/harden-runner/README.md

 ## Limitations

-While Harden-Runner offers powerful features, there are certain limitations based on the environment, such as OS support.
+While Harden-Runner offers powerful features, there are certain limitations.
 See the complete list in [Known Limitations](docs/limitations.md).

 ---